This post is also available in: हिन्दी (Hindi)

 • Autoimmune hepatitis

-Hepatitis when it occurs in acute form may lead to no obvious symptoms to very severe symptoms.
-When the person develops symptoms, it develops suddenly causing anything from minor flu-like illness to liver failure.
+Hepatitis when it occurs in acute form may lead to no obvious symptoms of hepatitis to very severe symptoms of hepatitis.
+When the person develops symptoms of hepatitis, it develops suddenly causing anything from minor flu-like illness to liver failure.

 • Flu-like symptoms- fever, body ache, etc